HemaHariniG/Home-Automation/README.md

 Performance requirements:
     Automatic mode:
-➢ bulb should switch on after the entry of human in the room within 1 minute.
+➢ bulb should switch on after the entry of human in the room
-➢ Fan should switch on as soon as the threshold is detected within 1 minute.
+➢ Fan should switch on as soon as the threshold is detected

  Manual control mode:
-➢ The bulb should switch on within 1 minute of pressing the button on the mobile phone.
+➢ The bulb should switch on by pressing the button on the mobile phone.
-➢ Fan should switch on within 1 minute of pressing the button on the mobile phone.
+➢ Fan should switch on by pressing the button on the mobile phone.
 Environment requirements:
 ➢ The system should work in the temperature range 0 degree centigrade to 60